Scattered in the southeastern United States (Florida, Georgia), the West Indies, southern Mexico, Central America and South America.

 Ranked as presumed extirpated in Rare Plants of South Florida (Gann et al. 2002

-, pp 65-66), based on several scattered specimens collected bewteen 1895 and 1925.
+, pp 65-66), based on several scattered specimens collected between 1895 and 1925.
 Rediscovered in 2002 at Crystal Lake Sand Pine Scrub Natural Area in Broward County by Patricia L. Howell (USF 550

-), and observed there through 2017 by Jimmy Lange and others, but not recently seen and possibly extirpated (J. Lange, email comm.
+), and observed there through 2017 by Jimmy Lange and others, but not recently seen and possibly extirpated there (J. Lange, email comm.
 2022).
+Also collected in 2013 by David and Holly Williams (3889 USF

 SOUTH FLORIDA Cultivated Status: